PINTO0309/onnx2tf/docs/flatbuffer_direct_handoff_2026-07-13.md

 consistency.
 Central lowerer `model_ir.operators` assignments are now limited to explicit snapshot rollback.
 No model conversion or inference was run.

+Dynamic-range quantization now mutates the already isolated ModelIR clone through one graph index instead of cloning every operator a second time and assigning a rebuilt list.
+Kernel/constant quantization decisions remain unchanged.
+The first elementwise consumer of a quantized constant receives one `DEQUANTIZE` at its live position, subsequent consumers share that tensor, and all input rewires update the index differentially.
+This also retains cloned axis semantics and ONNX operator provenance that the former second copy did not carry forward.
+A focused shared-constant fixture proves one initial refresh, exact Dequantize placement, both consumer rewires, INT8 qparams, and immutability of the source ModelIR.
+No model conversion or inference was run.

 The float NHWC Concat runner now uses the same declarative structure.
 One table owns its eleven family names, statistics keys, and priorities; frozen specs, callbacks, preconditions, defaults, and preflight are constructed once.
 Its